Building a lifelong

 Building and construction

-Many Evolve centres have their own construction area – a dedicated space where children can develop their problem solving skills and learn concepts like balance, force and measurement as they learn to use tools and materials to build amazing creations.
+Many Evolve Education centres have their own construction area – a dedicated space where tamariki can develop their problem solving skills and learn concepts like balance, force and measurement as they learn to use tools and materials to build amazing creations.
 Building gives children an opportunity to test their ideas, collaborate and gain the immense satisfaction of seeing their design idea become a reality.

 More and more, digital technologies are being recognised as an important aspect of early childhood education.
-At Evolve, we embrace technology, using it as a tool to help children interpret the world around them.
+At Evolve, we embrace technology, using it as a tool to help tamariki interpret the world around them.

 Transition to school programmes

-Our highly regarded transition to school programmes are offered to our older children to help them build the skills they need to transition smoothly into primary school.
+Our highly regarded transition to school programmes are offered to our older tamariki to help them build the skills they need to transition smoothly into primary school.
 From social skills and numeracy and literacy skills, to being comfortable eating from a lunchbox and knowing where to hang your bag in the morning.
 Our regular classroom visits to local primary schools also ease the way for a stress-free transition.